adamwalz/adamwalz.github.io/_posts/2013-10-31-why-use-zocdoc.md

 For me though, I am going to be moving to California in the coming months, I’ll be on a new healthcare plan and will be needing to find a completely new set of doctors, dentists, optometrists, etc. Luckily, ZocDoc has a list of the “Wellness Recommendation” steps for new users.

-{% picture posts/zocdoc/recommendations.png alt="recommendations" %}
+{% image default posts/zocdoc/recommendations.png alt="recommendations" %}